 The Most Important: Conditioner

-Clearly, the most important factor to keeping a nice and hydrated winter hair is repeated conditioning.
+Clearly, one of the most important factors to keeping a nice and hydrated winter hair is repeated conditioning.
 Always use conditioner when you wash your hair, but do not wash it too often.
 It is normally enough to wash every three or four days.
 Make sure to not go outside with wet hair, and try to let the hair dry by itself.
 If you do use a blow-dryer, turn the settings to cool or let the hair dry a little bit before you start.

 Also, a conditioning hair mask once a week is a good idea no matter the season.
 There are a ton of different versions depending on your hair thickness, what season it is, if you have dyed hair or not, and so on.
 Some of them need 15 minutes or more to have effect, but some take only a few.
 Make sure you apply the mask before you shampoo and condition your hair, as you do not want any product residue in there.
 There are also many ways to make your own hair mask at home.